 The Four Functions Of Management – And How To Apply Them

-- Resources needed to carry out tasks
+- Resources needed

 - Organisational structure and chain of communication

-- Duties, responsibilities, authority and even relationship amongst team members
+- Duties, responsibilities, and authority

 - Measuring actual performance

 - Comparing performance with the organisational standards

 Thus, you may ask these simple questions during this process:

 - Are standards for work quality achieved?

 - Is the team efficient when carrying out tasks?